 What about if he rolls over while swaddled?
 Is it safe for babies to roll over in a swaddle?

-There comes a time when it’s not safe for baby to be swaddled anymore.
-There will be signs that it’s time to stop swaddling and there are things you can do to make the transition out of swaddling go smoothly.
+There comes a time when it’s no longer safe for baby to be swaddled.
+There will be some signs that it’s time to stop swaddling and there are things you can do to make the transition out of swaddling go smoothly.